 When Carrie Manolakos sings, it’s impossible not to feel it.
-Beyond a show-stopping range heard everywhere from the big screen blockbuster The Greatest Showman to her critically acclaimed solo output, the New York-based singer and songwriter draws overpowering emotion from flawless delivery and an equally poignant pen as evidenced on her forthcoming 2018 series of music.
+Beyond a show-stopping range heard everywhere from the big screen blockbuster The Greatest Showman to Broadway to her critically acclaimed solo output, this singer and songwriters draws overpowering emotion from flawless delivery and an equally poignant pen.

 "Manolakos, whose background is in musical theatre, performs the song with perfect earnestness, closing her eyes and choking back tears.
 She floats lightly over the soft notes and reaches up to a stringent wail towards the middle of the song."